Kirchhoff integral theorem: Non-monochromatic wave

 where the square brackets on V terms denote retarded values, i.e. the values at time t − s/c.

-Kirchhoff showed that the above equation can be approximated to a simpler form in many cases, known as the Kirchhoff, or Fresnel–Kirchhoff diffraction formula, which is equivalent to the Huygens–Fresnel equation, except that it provides the inclination factor, which is not defined in the Huygens–Fresnel equation.
+Kirchhoff showed that the above equation can be approximated to a simpler form in many cases, known as Kirchhoff's diffraction formula, which is equivalent to the Huygens–Fresnel equation, except that it provides the inclination factor, which is not defined in the Huygens–Fresnel equation.
 The diffraction integral can be applied to a wide range of problems in optics.

 Integral derivation

 Here, the derivation of the Kirchhoff's integral theorem is introduced.
 First, the Green's second identity as the following is used.